zoltanradics/forecastly/README.md

 **Timing**

 We don't specify a timeframe for the assignment.
-Just ping us when you are done, on this endpoint: `https://hooks.slack.com/services/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`([Slack incoming webhooks](https://api.slack.com/incoming-webhooks)).
+Just ping us when you are done, on this endpoint ([Slack incoming webhooks](https://api.slack.com/incoming-webhooks)): `https://hooks.slack.com/services/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`.
 Please mention your name and a link to what we need to review.